 - Squeeze your clean air filter in a clean and dry rag so that it can dry in less time or hang in a dust-free and warm environment.
 Avoid using a dryer as the heat produced can break down the glues holding the filter together.

 - Now, place your clean air filter in a plastic shopping bag.
 Tip some new and quality foam filter oil onto it until it has completely changed its color and add some more filter oil.
 Ensure that no un-oiled or dry areas are left, and the oil is evenly spread to every corner.

 - Now, refit your air filter in its cage, ensuring that it hasn’t collected any dust particles in the meantime.
 Apply some grease around the surface before refitting your air filter on the bike.
-Greasing around the filter seat helps create a seal for the filter and improve air suction.
+Greasing around the filter seat helps create a seal for the filter and improves air suction.

 All motorcycle manufacturers provide a table of Periodic Maintenance in the motorcycle owner’s service manual.
 It is given so that you can check your air filters using the company’s service manual.
 It ensures that the air filter works correctly and allows enough air to pass through it for complete combustion.